 In 2012-13, I designed and taught my own version of UT-Austin’s RHE 309K, a special-topics course in rhetoric and writing.
 RHE 309K is targeted at non-majors, many of whom are sophomores and juniors looking to fulfill UT’s Writing Flag requirement.
 My course was entitled Rhetoric of Irony, and I have included a syllabus for an iteration of the course I taught during a summer session.
 I’ve also included descriptions of some short writing exercises that I assigned students.
 I adapted these exercises from the progymnasmata sequence included in Sharon Crowley and Debra Hawhee’s Ancient Rhetorics for Contemporary Students.

 In addition to the rhetorical tradition and contemporary approaches to writing instruction, I integrate a lot of digital and multimedia components into my pedagogy.
 From 2013-15, I was part of the Humanities, Arts, Science, and Technology Alliance and Collaboratory’s pedagogy working group.
 My contribution to the group’s 2013-14 project was a lesson plan entitled “Podcast/Paper: Having Students Do One Assignment in Multiple Media.”
 I incorporated this plan into my RHE 309K course; an alternate version of it is available via the Digital Writing & Research Lab’s lesson plan library.
 I’ve also contributed three other lesson plans to that library; all three are linked to below.

 - Revising/Drafting/Editing With Wikis: An online approach to collaborative composing that I used in RHE 306.

 - Teaching the Enthymeme with Restaurants: Another lesson plan from my RHE 306 course.
-This one is designed to get students practice with logos.
+This one is designed to help students practice their use of logos.

 - Creating Visual Models of Rhetorical Concepts with Adobe Illustrator: A plan I designed for my RHE 309K course.
 Inspired by the models of irony offered in Wayne Booth’s A Rhetoric of Irony, it asks students to use illustration software to create their own visual models of rhetorical devices.